cgiliberto/notebooks/philosophy_general.md

 Sellars, W. 1956.
 "Empiricism and the Philosophy of Mind," *Minnesota studies in the philosophy of science* 1:19:253-329
 * 1963\. *Science, Perception, and Reality*.
 Ridgeview.

+Taylor, C. 1990. *Sources of the Self: The Making of Modern Identity*.
+Harvard University Press.